BimmerGestalt/AAIdrive/README.md

 Getting Started
 ---------------

-This app communicates with the BMW or Mini Connected app for your car, and also requires the Connected Classic app of the other brand installed to authenticate to the car.
-For example, if you have the BMW Connected app for your BMW, you should install the Mini Connected Classic app.
+This app requires that the BMW or Mini Connected app for your car is installed and can successfully add Connected and Calendar entries to your car's Connected Apps menu.

 Download the APK from the [Releases page](https://github.com/hufman/AndroidAutoIdrive/releases/latest).
 Choose the one that says "sentry" to automatically upload crash reports, or choose "nonalytics" otherwise.
 After starting, the app should detect the Connected Classic app and start waiting for the car connection.